Urban-Analytics/INTEGRATE/_sources/presentations/AGILE2025/agile-2025.md

 # Presentation at AGILE 2025 in Dresden

+[Agile](https://agile-gi.eu/) is the Association of Geographic Information Laboratories in Europe.
+The 28th annual conference took place from 25th to 29th August 2025 at Delft University of Technology, the Netherlands.
+The theme was “Geographic Information Science responding to Global Challenges".

+Lex presented the following paper:

-Comber, A., Asher, M., Wang, Y., Kieu, M., Bui, Q.T., Nguyen, T.T.H., Phe, H.H. and Malleson, N., 2025.
+_Comber, A., Asher, M., Wang, Y., Kieu, M., Bui, Q.T., Nguyen, T.T.H., Phe, H.H. and Malleson, N., 2025.
 Characterising neighbourhood dynamics through social media anlaysis and house sales transactions.
-AGILE: GIScience Series, 6, p.18.
+AGILE: GIScience Series, 6, p.18._

 **Abstract:** This paper describes a two stage approach for identify neighbourhood areas that may undergoing gentrification related changes.
 It summarises classic hedonic house price data over time (2014-2023) for each neighbourhood, and compares neighbourhood average price with those of local nearby areas.
 This enables